CodeMouse92/Elements/README.md

 ## License

-Elements is licensed under the BSD 3-clause license.
+Elements is licensed under the GPL-3 license.
 See LICENSE.md for more information.

+Certain files are licensed under the BSD-3; you're welcome to use that code by itself under that license.
+See the top of each file to know what license it uses.